Relative Humidity Testing and the Rapid RH

 “It really is about predicting the performance of a flooring system,” says Jason Spangler, Rapid RH® Sales Manager.
 “Any test method is designed to help a flooring professional know when the concrete is dry enough to install the product they’re using.
 RH testing has been proven to do it best.”

 Where RH testing provides the distinct advantage over any other test system is the depth at which the moisture readings are taken.
 Again through scientific research, it was determined that testing at 40% of the slab’s depth for concrete drying from one side (20% if drying from two sides) would best predict the final slab RH levels if it were sealed by a low permeable material at that point in time.
-Knowing the accurate relative humidity level of the slab can prevent potential moisture-related flooring failure.
+Knowing the accurate RH level of the slab can prevent potential moisture-related flooring failure.

 This ability alone is enough the help a flooring professional or builder make informed decisions about the project schedule, the specified products and alternate choices for materials with higher moisture tolerance if necessary.